canyie/Riru-MomoHider/README.md

 ## Known Issues
 - Since Android 11, Google has removed /sbin and Magisk will generate random directory to replace it.
 Now this module hardcoded this path in code, so it may not work in Android 11.

-- Some Magisk created mountpoint cannot be unmounted because of SELinux, errno=13 (Permission denied).

 ## Discussion
 - [QQ Group: 949888394](https://shang.qq.com/wpa/qunwpa?idkey=25549719b948d2aaeb9e579955e39d71768111844b370fcb824d43b9b20e1c04)
 - [Telegram Group: @DreamlandFramework](https://t.me/DreamlandFramework)